 Ancient Sidon was known for its skilled artisans who produced art made of bronze and silver.
 It was also known for skilled woodsmen (1Kings 5:6) and for producing textiles that were dyed purple.
 Its skills in artwork were noted in both the Iliad and the Odyssey written by Homer (International Standard Bible Encyclopedia article on city).

-Before Israel had a human king over them, those who lived in the city were some of the many groups of people whom God allowed to oppress them when they sinned (Judges 10:12).
+Before Israel had a human king over them, those who lived in Sidon were some of the many groups of people whom God allowed to oppress them when they sinned (Judges 10:12).

-4. For it came to pass when Solomon was old, his wives turned away his heart after other gods.
-And his heart was not perfect with the LORD his God as was the heart of David his father, 5.
-For Solomon went after Ashtoreth, the goddess of the Sidonians . . .
-(1Kings11:4 - 5, HBFV throughout)
+For it came to pass when Solomon was old, his wives turned away his heart after other gods.
+And his heart was not perfect with the LORD his God as was the heart of David his father, For Solomon went after Ashtoreth, the goddess of the Sidonians . . .
+(1Kings11:4 - 5, HBFV throughout).

-Ahab, the eighth king of the Northern ten tribes of Israel (reigned 874 to 863 B.C.), like Solomon, married a Sidonian woman who led him away from worshipping the true God.
+King Ahab, the eighth ruler of the Northern ten tribes of Israel (reigned 874 to 863 B.C.), like Solomon, married a woman from Sidon who led him away from worshipping the true God.
 She, however, was not just any woman, but the notorious Jezebel, daughter of the King of Sidon.
 She is one of the most evil people in the Bible and a symbol of leading people away from the Eternal through false doctrine (1Kings 16:30 - 31, see also Revelation 2:20 - 23).

 Paul, after his arrest in Jerusalem in 58 A.D., is taken to Caesarea to await his hearing before the Roman Governor of the area.
 After languishing in prison for more than two years he is allowed to travel to Rome to have his case heard by Caesar (Acts 25:21, 27:1 - 2).